Cows benefit of good and efficient light management in the barn. Simulating a long summer day stimulates growth, heat detection and milk production.

 Providing an optimal light intake during the year has a positive effect on the cow’s hormonal balance.
 The hormone Melatonin decreases while – at the same time – the level of the growth hormone IGT-1 increases.
 This stimulates the cow’s activity leading to higher feed intake and a higher milk production.

 Young stock and milking cows need a so-called ‘long-day photoperiod’ (LDPP).
-This means 16 hours of daylight and 8 hours of darkness.
-Dry cows – however – need the opposite: 8 hours of daylight and 16 hours nighttime, a ‘short-day photoperiod’ (SDPP).
+This means 16 hours of 150 – 200 lux and 8 hours of darkness.
+Dry cows – however – need 8 hours of 80 lux and 16 hours of darkness, a ‘short-day photoperiod’ (SDPP).